UDC PATHS Program

 Washington, DC 20008

 Paving Access Trails for Higher Security (PATHS) is a training and educational program developed for Temporary Assistance for Needy Families (TANF) customers by the D.C.
-Department of Human Services/Income Maintenance Administration (DHS/IMA) in partnership with the University of the District of Columbia (UDC)/School of Business and Public Administration.
-The PATHS program is approaching its 12th year of a very successful training program for the District’s TANF recipients.
+Department of Human Services (DHS), Economic Security Administration (ESA), formerly known as Income Maintenance Administration (IMA) in partnership with the University of the District of Columbia (UDC), School of Business and Public Administration (SBPA).
+The PATHS program is in its 16th year of a very successful training program for the District’s TANF recipients.
 PATHS grew out of a District-wide outreach initiative launched by the school in 1997.
 Since that time, PATHS has grown and has continued to seek to inculcate the entrepreneurial self-help spirit in TANF participants and to empower them to identify and use resources that will move them along their own personal paths to achieve self-sufficiency and economic stability for themselves and their families.

-Central to PATHS’ efforts has been the creation of strategic partnerships with DC Department of Human Services Income Maintenance Administration (DHS/IMA), departments in UDC and community-based organizations from the non-profit, for-profit, faith-based sectors, as well as other public agencies.
+Central to PATHS’ efforts has been the creation of strategic partnerships with DC Department of Human Services, Economic Security Administration (DHS,ESA), departments in UDC and community-based organizations from the non-profit, for-profit, faith-based sectors, as well as other public agencies.
 PATHS continually scans the University and the community at large to identify new opportunities, resources, and partnerships to assist TANF participants.

 - Assessments for literacy and career endeavors